-CMIP is a joint venture between Midea Electric Trading (Singapore) Co.
-Pte.
-Ltd. (Midea), and CIC and CCAC.
-CMIP's primary purpose is to introduce Midea brand products in the Philippine market as a supplier of a whole range of appliances such as air conditioners, refrigerators, and laundry and kitchen appliances.
+The Company and CCAC recently formed of a joint venture which aims to introduce Midea brand products in the Philippine market as a supplier of a whole range of appliances such as air conditioners, refrigerators, and laundry and kitchen appliances.
 This will not only expand the Company's multi-brand offering to the Philippine market but will also allow it to expand into the wider white goods market.
-Established in 1968, Midea is a leading global white goods and air conditioning systems manufacturer, with operations around the world.
-Midea is a brand leader in China and has various domestic production bases in China as well as overseas production bases in Vietnam, Belarus, Egypt, Brazil, Argentina, and India.
+Established in 1968, Midea is a leading white goods and air conditioning systems manufacturer, with operations around the world, recording approximately U.S.\$16.6 billion in revenues in 2012.
+Midea is a brand leader in China and has 16 domestic production bases in China as well as overseas production bases in Vietnam, Belarus, Egypt, Brazil, Argentina, and India.
 It is also a joint venture and/or business partner of Carrier Corporation in selected countries worldwide.